animeshtxt/Wanderlust/README.md

 # WANDERLUST
-  A fullstack website for short-term and long-term homestays marketplace.
+  A fullstack website for property listing and rentals.